 Drupal - Production Migration Process

-If your site is linked from sfsu.edu then the new site must meet branding requirements and be approved by University Communications.
+If your site is linked from sfsu.edu then the new site must meet branding requirements and be approved by Strategic Marketing and Communications group.
 Since you are using the Drupal template, it should meet the branding requirements.
-Visit the University Communications website at http://puboff.sfsu.edu .
-Then, email firstname.lastname@example.org for approval.
-Additional information can be found here regarding the template and university logo.
+Visit the Strategic Marketing and Communications website at http://puboff.sfsu.edu for more details.
+Additional information can be found here regarding the SF State Template Website and University Logo Website.

 There are a few more steps we recommend you take to clean things up.